Adding an Input mask validation

 3. How the input mask appears in Data Entry

 As the user types in the fields, they will automatically get validated.
-For example in the administrative number, if 2013-12-141 is typed in then the field will tune red informing that this does not match.
+For example in the administrative number, if 2013-12-141 is typed in then the field will turn red informing that this does not match.
 In the case worker ID, only digits can be used and for the case worker initials only letters can be used.

 4. What characters can be used for the Input mask?